lfost42/franchise/README.md

 - Number locations in file.
 - Average distance between each location.
 - Mean distance between each location.
-- Top 5 pairs of locations that are furthest apart from each other.
+- Top 5 pairs of locations that are farthest apart from each other.
 - Option to export dashboard results.

 ## USER INTERFACE